CodeInSuits/interactivecdcl/README.md

 # CDCL interactive solver
-A onepage react app served by flask, deployed easily on heroku.
+An react app served by flask, deployed easily on heroku.
 It is used to show the steps in SAT solver(CDCL algorithm).

 [Production ready example](https://interactivecdcl.herokuapp.com/)